 Water keeps up your supply.

 You can eat as much as you want, but if you are not getting enough fluids, your supply is hurt.

 You’re always super thirsty anyway (just like you’re always super hungry… and yet you almost never have time to eat…ironic isn’t it?), so keep a few water bottles by your station.

-Buying a nice, cute one to keep filled up might be a good idea and a helpful reminder to drink up.
+Buying a nice, cute one with an infuser to keep filled up might be a good idea and a helpful reminder to drink up.

 You deserve nice things anyway, you just gave birth and have given up sleep, money, and personal space for the next years of your life.